 To produce rPET fabric, the polymer is mechanically shredded into confetti-like pieces that are then converted to pellets, melted, and spun into new yarn.

 - rPET requires 59% less energy to produce and reduces CO2 emissions by 32%.

-- The process helps combat plastic that is being thrown away in landfills and polluting oceans.
+- The process helps combat plastic being thrown away in landfills and polluting oceans.
 It’s possible to make one extra-large T-shirt from 5 recycled bottles.

 - It adds transparency to the supply chain.
-For example, some manufacturers like REPREVE identify rPET from collection to manufacturing with the use of tags.
+For example, some manufacturers like REPREVE identify rPET from collection to manufacturing using tags.

 Challenges of recycled polyester

 - The recycling process of PET bottles into fabric can only be done once; recycled polyester fabric cannot be recycled into another fabric again.
 And even if it’s possible under certain circumstances, like with chemical recycling, the quality of the material is inferior, making the garments lower quality than virgin polyester ones.
 In that sense, recycling only delays the eventual destiny of the plastic in landfills.